photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 instead of traditional hard drives commonly used in NAS devices.

 We take no responsibility for instability or performance issues if your NAS does not meet the minimum requirements.
-RAW file conversion and TensorFlow are disabled on devices with 1 GB or less of physical memory.
+RAW image conversion and TensorFlow are disabled on devices with 1 GB or less of physical memory.

 You will have to resort to [32-bit Docker images](../raspberry-pi.md#older-armv7-based-devices) to run PhotoPrism and MariaDB on ARMv7-based entry-level devices like the Synology DS218j.